Last Update – 24 Jan 2020

 You may also have to fill the KYC form along with PPF form ( depends upon bank policy).
 Once your formalities are completed, you will receive a passbook which will record all your transactions.

 My Advice, open your PPF investment account with the bank in which you already have an account.
-You can easily investment in PPF through online money transfer.
-In post office case, you need to visit post office for deposit.
+You can easily invest in PPF through online money transfer.
+In the post office case, you need to visit post office for deposit.

 Partial withdrawal is allowed after the completion of 5 full financial years from the end of the financial year in which you opened PPF account.

-For Example- Suppose X opened PPF account on 1 Dec 2016.
-On 31st March 2017, account opening financial year ends.
-From that time, after the completion of 5 financial years, X can withdraw the money ( from 1 April 2022).
+For Example- Suppose Jatin opened the PPF account on 1 Jan 2020.
+On 31st March 2020, the financial year will be ended.
+From that time, after the completion of 5 financial years, Jatin can withdraw the money ( from 1 April 2025).

 PPF Withdrawal Limit